mkm29/stockula/docs/user-guide/backtesting.md

 1. **Monitor Performance**: Track strategy performance in live conditions

 The backtesting framework provides a comprehensive environment for developing, testing, and optimizing trading strategies with realistic market conditions and costs.

+## See Also

+- [Allocation Strategies](allocation-strategies.md) - Learn about BacktestOptimizedAllocator which uses backtest results to optimize portfolio allocation
+- [Strategies API Reference](../api/strategies.md) - Detailed documentation of all available trading strategies